Spatial enantioseparation of gaseous chiral molecules: Conclusion

 \section{Conclusion}

-In conclusion, we have discussed the spatial enantioseparation of gas chiral molecules under the consideration of molecular rotations.
+We have discussed the spatial enantioseparation of gaseous chiral molecules taking into consideration molecular rotations.
 Comparing with the original works~\cite{Li2,ShapiroLiX} without consideration of molecular rotations, the overall phase of the coupling strengths has the space-dependent feature due to the specific requirements of the polarization directions of the three electromagnetic fields~\cite{Ye,Koch}.
 This space-dependent feature provides an additional resource to generate the chirality-dependent induced gauge potentials.
 Specifically, the induced gauge potentials vary intensely in the length scale of the typical wavelength of the applied electromagnetic fields.
-Taking the 1,2-propanediol as an example and using the typical parameters, we have shown that this property of induced gauge potentials provides some advantages for spatial enantioseparation, especially when the chiral molecules move in the distance of typical wavelength scale.
+Taking the 1,2-propanediol as an example and using the typical parameters, we have shown that this property of induced gauge potentials provides some advantages for spatial enantioseparation, especially when the chiral molecules move the distance of a typical wavelength scale.

-We would like to point out that here we have only focused on the case of large detuning in the discussions for simplicity.
-In fact, our results of spatial enantioseparation can be extended to the general cases without the condition of large detuning~\cite{ShapiroLiX}.
+We would like to point out that here we have focused only on the case of large detuning in the discussion for simplicity.
+In fact, our results of spatial enantioseparation can be extended to general cases without the condition of large detuning~\cite{ShapiroLiX}.
 In addition, we have only considered that the molecular ensemble is initially located at the same point.
 In realistic cases, the molecular ensemble has an initial position distribution in the initial position.
-We will consider the specific limit to the molecular ensemble for future works.
+Consideration of the specific limit to the molecular ensemble is left for future work.